EthanHolleman/CoRNonCOB/sphinx/quickstart.rst

 1. `Visit the GitHub and follow their install directions <https://github.com/tseemann/prokka>`_

-.. note::  I ran the last command from my home directory.
-I am pretty sure Prokka sets itself up where you run that last command.

 2. Test to make sure Prokka is responsive.
 My commands to do so look like below.